jayproulx/aem-example/README.md

 _The components must have HTTP based server interaction_

 The Automation API sends mock requests to the server to store and update data.
 In some cases, we don't use the response because of the static nature of the mock data.
-The jQuery
+For the purposes of this example, the jQuery API consumer posts logging data to a fictitious logging service.

 _The solution has to be extensible and documented_